nus-cs2103-AY2223S2/tp/docs/UserGuide.md

   <tr>
     <td><strong>Command Line Interface (CLI)</strong></td>
     <td>
-      A text-based interface that is used to operate software (such as CoDoc) and operating systems.
-CLI allows a user to perform tasks by entering commands. <br>
-      Users enter the specific command, press “Enter”, and then wait for a response.
+      A text-based interface that is used to operate software (such as CoDoc) where users enter a specific command, press "Enter" and wait for a response.
-      After receiving the command, the CLI processes it accordingly and shows the output/result on the screen.
     </td>
   </tr>
   <tr>
     <td><strong>Graphical User Interface (GUI)</strong></td>
     <td>
-      A system of interactive visual components for computer software.
-A GUI displays objects that convey information, and represent actions that can be taken by the user.
-The objects change color, size, or visibility when the user interacts with them.
+      A way for users to interact with a piece of software via visual elements instead of entering commands
     </td>
   </tr>
   <tr>